• Skip to primary navigation

 These stove top chicken thighs are a great low carb meal and delicious served on top of cauliflower rice.

-STEP 3: Make the pan sauce: add the remaining cup of chicken broth to the skillet and bring to a boil, then reduce heat to simmer.
+Step 3: Make the pan sauce by adding the chicken broth to the skillet and bring to a boil, then reduce heat to simmer.
 Scrape brown bits from the bottom of the pan with a wooden spoon and continue cooking until the sauce reduces by one-half.

 Here are just a few easy tips to help ensure you get the best results when making these cast iron chicken thighs!

-Pat the chicken thighs with a paper towel before you season them.
+• Pat the chicken thighs dry with a paper towel before you season them.

 How do I make cauliflower rice?